 - A health team: Must include medical specialists, nurses, pharmacists, nutritionists, dietitians, social workers, behavioral health providers, chiropractic, licensed complementary and alternative practitioners.

 Health Home service providers must report quality measures to the state.
 States are also required to report utilization, expenditure and quality data for an interim survey and an independent evaluation.

 States have the flexibility in designing their payment methodologies and may propose alternatives.

 States receive a 90% enhanced Federal Medical Assistance Percentage (FMAP) for the specific health home services in Section 2703.
 The enhanced match doesn’t apply to the underlying Medicaid services also provided to people enrolled in a health home.

 The 90% enhanced FMAP is good for the first eight quarters the program is effective.
 A state can get more than one period of enhanced FMAP, but can only claim the enhanced FMAP for a total of eight quarters for one enrollee.

 The Integrated Care Resource Center (ICRC) is available to provide technical assistance to States considering the health home Medicaid State Plan option.
-The ICRC website provides useful information on health homes, such as approved state plan amendments and frequently asked questions.
+The ICRC website offers useful information on health homes, such as approved state plan amendments and frequently asked questions.